bentoml/BentoML/docs/source/quickstart.rst

 into :code:`pandas.DataFrame` object before passing it to the user-defined inference API function.

-This design allows BentoML to batch API requests into small batches while serving online traffic.
-Comparing to a regular flask or FastAPI based model server, this can increases the overall throughput of your API server by 10-100x depending on the workload.
+This design allows BentoML to group API requests into small batches while serving online traffic.
+Comparing to a regular flask or FastAPI based model server, this can increases the overall throughput of the API server by 10-100x depending on the workload.

 Besides `DataframeInput`, BentoML also supports API input types such as `JsonInput`, `ImageInput`, `FileInput` and